Book Now

 • Enjoy the locals' heart-warming hospitality and see their daily lifestyle.

-• Witness stunning mountain panorama and diverse landscapes, from green forests to arid highlands over the trail.
+• Trek through stunning lakes, glaciers, diverse landscapes, and waterfalls from green forests to arid highlands over the trail.

-Annapurna Circuit's short trek might be quick, but it’s big on adventure!
+Annapurna Circuit's short trek might be quick, but it's big on adventure!
+It has stood globally as one of the iconic adventures, offering a combination of challenging terrains, breathtaking landscapes, cultural richness, and an authentic Himalayan experience.
+You can expect to encounter some of the most beautiful and memorable places and scenes on this trek.
 Check out some of the must-see moments along the way.

-The Short Annapurna Circuit Odyssey starts with a beautiful but long drive from Kathmandu to Dharapani, marking the official start of the Short Annapurna Circuit Trek.
-As you leave behind the city mayhem, the road begins to trace the winding courses of the Trishuli and Marshyangdi river gorges, slicing through the emerald green slopes and cultivated fields.
+The journey begins with a long yet breathtaking drive from Kathmandu to Dharapani, tracing the winding courses of the Trishuli and Marshyangdi River gorges as they slice through the emerald-green slopes and cultivated fields.

-Along the way, you'll encounter cascading waterfalls, roadside towns, and views of local life tucked into the hillside.
-As you climb higher, the view shifts, and by the latter half of the drive, snow-covered peaks begin to appear on the horizon, adding a touch of magic to the ride.
-It's the kind of scenic route that's really soothing, adding an element of charm and mystery to the drive and really setting the tone for the rest of your adventure.
+Along the way, you'll encounter cascading waterfalls, roadside towns, layered rice terraces, and views of local life tucked into the hillside.
+As you climb higher, the view shifts, and the lush green hills give way to snow-covered mountains shimmering on the horizon, adding a touch of magic to the ride.
+It's the kind of scenic route that's soothing, adding an element of charm and mystery to the drive and setting the tone for the rest of your adventure with a mix of natural beauty and local charm.

 One of the best-kept secrets of the Short Annapurna Circuit Trek?
 The incredible mountain villages you pass through along the way.

 Every stop looks heavenly: gorgeous views, calm vibes, and friendly locals.
-From the quaint villages of Chame to the rugged landscapes of Pisang, from the cultural wealth of Manang to the high-altitude serenity of Yak Kharka- every overnight stay offers its kind of magic and a different view that will stay with you forever.
+From the quaint villages of Chame to the alpine charm of Pisang, the cultural wealth of Manang, and the high-altitude serenity of Yak Kharka, every overnight stay offers not only rest but a shift in scenery and atmosphere - it's magic.
+These cozy, culturally immersive teahouses with panoramic views will be in your memory forever.

 Trek through the wilderness of the Annapurna Conservation Area